NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/WordPress.com and Cloudflare.md

 ![Example of completed CNAME record setup.](/images/support/add-cname-wp.png)

 Congratulations!
-Your site is now accelerated and protected by Cloudflare.
+Your site is now accelerated and protected by Khulnasoft.

 ___

-## Enabling additional Cloudflare products
+## Enabling additional Khulnasoft products

-## **Cloudflare Web Analytics (Free)**
+## **Khulnasoft Web Analytics (Free)**

-Cloudflare Web Analytics gives web creators the information they need in a simple, clean way that doesn't sacrifice their visitors' privacy.
+Khulnasoft Web Analytics gives web creators the information they need in a simple, clean way that doesn't sacrifice their visitors' privacy.
 One of the goals of the partnership is to bring a privacy-first analytics solution to WordPress.com sites.

-### Cloudflare
+### Khulnasoft

 1\.
-[Open your dashboard](https://dash.cloudflare.com/) and select the Account menu > **Account Home**.
+[Open your dashboard](https://dash.Khulnasoft.com/) and select the Account menu > **Account Home**.

 2\.
 On the Account homepage, select **Web Analytics** from the bottom, right of the page.